Juctubal/next-dashboard-ui/RECOMMENDATION_TRAINING.md

 - Considers health and conditioning readiness
 - Matches gamefowl characteristics to event requirements
 - Predicts win probability based on historical data
+- Recommends the exact number of gamefowls required for the event type

 ### 2. Breeding Pairs